 - Plan for electric: Ideally, you want at least two electrical outlets – one at each end of the kitchen island (depending on its size).
 Also, be sure to follow electrical codes for kitchens.

 - Design: It is always best for your island to match the overall style/theme of your kitchen.
 If your kitchen is modern with stainless steel appliances, then your island should be complementary – one of our trendy etheriumTM by E-Stone surfaces and aluminum stools would pull the look together beautifully.

 - Poor seating accommodations:We all come in different shapes and sizes, so be sure to consider the heights of all family members and guests if you’re planning on using seating around your island.
-A comfortable counter height is 42 inches high for 30-inch-tall stools.
+Most kitchen island guidelines suggest a comfortable counter height of 42 inches for 30-inch-tall stools.
 Be sure to allow 24 inches of width per person/seating and 18 inches of countertop overhang for leg and knee room.

 - Not enough storage:Homeowners can get so caught up in the idea of the island that they forget to allow for enough storage to make it function efficiently.
-Planning for organized storage (like pull-out shelves in the cabinets, sectioned drawers for knives and other utensils and even spice drawers) can save you steps and make your island more functional and easier to use.
+Designing your kitchen island with organized storage (like pull-out shelves in the cabinets, sectioned drawers for knives and other utensils and even spice drawers) can save you steps and make your kitchen island more functional and easier to use.
 Shelves for cookbooks or a built-in wine rack are popular uses for the sides of islands (without the drawers/cabinets).

 Are your ready to experience how beautiful our etheriumTM by E-Stone surfaces can look in your home?
 Contact Granite and TREND Transformations today for a complimentary in-home design consultation.
 Your new kitchen island awaits.